 Financial Powers of Attorney

 Financial powers of attorney can be of critical importance in case of a medical emergency, either due to an illness or accident, which prevents you from handling your financial affairs.
 Even if you’re married unless your spouse’s name is on your accounts those resources will be out of reach.
-If you’re involved in an auto accident or suffer a heart attack and are incapacitated while your mortgage, rent or taxes are due, who will pay them for you?
+If you’re involved in an auto accident or suffer a heart attack and are incapacitated while your mortgage, rent, or taxes are due, who will pay them for you?

 Medical Powers of Attorney

-A medical power of attorney is similar but it covers medical, not financial, issues.
-It allows you to name another to make medical decision for you in case you can’t make them yourself.
+A medical power of attorney is similar but it covers medical, not financial issues.
+It allows you to name another to make medical decisions for you in case you can’t make them yourself.
 This person can make these choices only if you are incapacitated.
 If you have a medical power of attorney in effect your family may also be able to avoid the need to have a guardian named for you.

 Advanced Medical Directive